callmepillo/rainmeter-skins/README.md

 # wcbb-suite
-Several skins that I've created or modified to my liking.
+A suite of skins that I've created or modified to my liking.

 Some of the skins may be plug-and-play, but others may require some simple tinkerings with the .ini file.